 The estate also features two picturesque ponds which were initially dug for fire protection but now serve as gorgeous additions to the landscape.
 Original plans even included a luxurious swimming pool adorned with Grecian columns and statues.

 Over the years, Allandale has continued to flourish with new plants like dogwoods, magnolias, crepe myrtles, azaleas, boxwoods, and rhododendron being added to the back garden.
 A touching tribute to Elise Brice Bourne’s dedication to the Friends of Allandale is commemorated through a beautiful formal rose garden planted by her husband and friends.

-Most recently, Dr. Harry Coover and his family donated the “Heron Dome” in memory of his deceased wife, Mrs. Muriel Zumbach Coover.
-The “Dome” features a bronze heron sculpture in a shallow pool, surrounded by benches, landscaping, and lighting to make the structure suitable for evening events [such as weddings, parties, and social gatherings – or simply a quiet spot for reflection and enjoyment of nature’s beauty].
-(Allandale) Captured by: TriReality
+The most recent addition to Allandale is the mesmerizing “Heron Dome,” donated by Dr. Harry Coover and his family in memory of his late wife, Mrs. Muriel Zumbach Coover.
+This serene spot features a bronze heron sculpture in a shallow pool and is surrounded by benches, landscaping, and lighting for evening events.
+The “Dome” serves as a versatile space for gatherings or simply as a peaceful refuge for those seeking solace in nature’s splendor.

 Embark on a journey through time at Allandale and uncover its captivating history as it unfolds before your eyes.